 Similar to any electronic system, the battery is the very core of the system, and the leading cause of UPS system failure.
 Temperature is the principal aspect to be knowledgeable about—too much variance will harm the battery.
 If the room temperature is too high, there is a high chance of it cutting down the battery’s life expectancy.

 Other reasons for battery failure include improper use, inaccurate battery storage, and over-cycling of the battery discharge cycle.
 Batteries don’t last forever, but a regular preventive maintenance visit can help prevent battery failure from occurring.

-The fans of a UPS system may appear as a minor part compared to the battery heart—but don’t assume such things as so—the fans are a critical component of a UPS system and one of the leading causes of UPS system failure.
+The fans of a UPS system may appear as a minor part compared to the battery heart—but don’t assume such things as so—the fans are a critical component of a UPS system and one of the leading causes of UPS failure.
 If a fan breaks and stops functioning, the system will overheat itself and power off.
 Keep an eye on the environmental temperature for fans as well.
 While most fans can last up to ten years, there are always electrical and mechanical limitations.

 Lightning & Power Supplies

 Lightning tends to strike, and a common misconception is that your equipment load protects your system from lightning surges.
 This isn’t true.
 Your UPS system isn’t necessarily safe from storms.
 Diminished energy dependence as well as redundant power supplies can cause stress, provoking overheating and system shutdown.

 Circulating dust and air debris can get caught in a system’s air filters.
 When these filters get coated, the system may overheat and shut down, causing unplanned power outages in data centers.
 Monthly checks or replacements of the system’s air filters can ward off potential issues.